trigg/DiscordOverlayLinux/README.md

 `sudo apt install python3-pyqt5 python3-pyqt5.qtwebengine`

+## Installation

+Arch:
+Grab it from the AUR: https://aur.archlinux.org/packages/discord-overlay-git

+Others:
+Download and run with Python3

 ## Usage

 On first launch a setup-window will appear.
 First choose either 'OBS' or 'XSplit'.
 There is no functional difference.